NavpreetDevpuri/dash/README.md

 # Dash - AI-Powered Personal Agent System

+> The future is personal agents, and Dash is one of them.
+It gives you an AI assistant that books restaurants, orders food, and manages communications by filtering spam and prioritizing urgent messages.

 An AI-powered platform where each user gets their own personalized agents, designed to blend natural language conversations with dynamic knowledge graph interactions.
 Each user's personal agent provides a modern, real-time conversational experience while integrating advanced multi-agent reasoning, graph database querying, and automated ingestion of external data sources.

+## 📌 Project Overview

+### Inspiration

+In today's digital world, we're drowning in information across dozens of platforms while juggling countless tasks.
+What if everyone had their own personal AI agent - not just another chatbot, but a truly personalized assistant that remembers everything about you, learns your preferences, and takes meaningful actions on your behalf?
+Dash was born from this vision of AI that works for you, understands you, and evolves with you - creating a future where personal agents transform how we interact with technology and manage our digital lives.

+### What it does

+Dash provides each user with their own personalized AI agent with powerful capabilities:

+- **Personalized Memory & Understanding**: Each agent maintains a persistent memory of user preferences and past interactions using a private knowledge graph database.

+- **Intelligent Communication Management**: Dash monitors incoming messages across email, WhatsApp, and Slack, automatically categorizing them as spam, important, or urgent, and sending appropriate notifications.

+- **Action-Taking Capabilities**: Agents can perform tasks through integrated services, such as booking restaurants through Dineout, ordering food from delivery services, and sending emails (with draft confirmation).

+*Note: Currently, all API integrations (WhatsApp, Slack, email, Dineout, food ordering) are implemented as mock services for development purposes, not connected to real external APIs.*

 ## 🚀 Features